tinyheero/RHL30/README.md

 The predictor was published at:

-Chan, F. C. et al. Prognostic Model to Predict Post-Autologous Stem-Cell Transplantation Outcomes in Classical Hodgkin Lymphoma.
-J Clin Oncol JCO2017727925 (2017) <doi:10.1200/JCO.2017.72.7925>.
+Chan FC*, Mottok A*, et al. Prognostic Model to Predict Post-Autologous Stem-Cell Transplantation Outcomes in Classical Hodgkin Lymphoma.
+J Clin Oncol JCO2017727925 (2017) <doi:10.1200/JCO.2017.72.7925>. \*Contributed equally to this work.

 # How to Install